F-22 Raptor Cost

 Program acquisition unit cost has doubled, from $149 million in $345 million in 2005.
 Program acquisition unit cost includes funding for development, procurement, related military construction, and initial modernization divided by total production quantity.
 It does not include later stage modernization costs and certain support costs.

 Average unit flyaway cost includes the costs associated with procuring one aircraft, including the airframe, engines, avionics, other mission equipment, and certain nonrecurring production costs.
 It does not include "sunk" costs for development and test and other costs to the whole system, including logistical support and construction.
 The average unit flyaway cost for the F/A-22 in 2003 was about $178 million, while the unit flyaway costs for future annual buys were projected before the budget decision to decrease to $127 million, $111 million, and $108 million in fiscal years 2007, 2008, and 2009 respectively [that is to say, roughly double the unit flyaway costs of the single engine F-35].
-With the program will be truncated in 2008, the less expensive aircraft in 2009 and beyond will not be bought and unit costs are projected at $135 million in 2007 and $149 million in 2008 (increases associated with close-out of production).
+With the program would be truncated in 2008, the less expensive aircraft in 2009 and beyond would not be bought and unit costs are projected at $135 million in 2007 and $149 million in 2008 (increases associated with close-out of production).

 The Lot 7 flyaway unit cost is calculated by adding the Air Vehicle (AV) Lot 7 subassembly in FY 07, AV Lot 7 final assembly in FY 08, Engine Lot 7 subassembly in FY 07, Engine Lot 7 final assembly in FY 08, and 100% of Lot 7 Non-recurring flyaway in FY 07; then dividing the entire amount by the Lot 7 Aircraft (AC) quantity of 20.